itspatmorgan/unknown-arts-ai/content/docs/patterns/_index.md

 ## Sources

-This work is inspired by the academic research paper on AI prompt patterns:
+This work is based on the academic research done by the team at Vanderbilt University:
 [A Prompt Pattern Catalog to Enhance Prompt Engineering with ChatGPT](https://arxiv.org/abs/2302.11382)